Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Expression Function

 Expression functions are anonymous functions.
-After we create a function without a name and we assign it to a variable.
-To return a value from the function we should call the variable.
+We create a function without a name and assign it to a variable.
+To return a value from the function, we can then call the variable.
 Look at the example below.

 ```js